On Weighted Twisted K-Energy and Its Applications: Introduction

 \subsubsection{Openness of coercivity}

-We now turn to the openness of the coercivity condition.A natural question, repeatedly arising in Kähler geometry, is to understand the stability of cscK metrics—possibly with prescribed singularities—under variations of the underlying data, such as small deformations of the complex structure or perturbations of the Kähler (or twisting) class.
-This viewpoint goes back to the deformation theory of LeBrun--Simanca and has since been developed in many directions, including variational and analytic approaches and gluing constructions; see for instance \cite{LeBrunSimanca94,Tosatti10,Donaldson2012,KZ, PTT23, BJT} and the references therein.
-In our setting, we adapt the variational viewpoint to establish the openness of the \emph{twist class} with respect to the twisted energy.
+We now turn to the openness of the coercivity condition.
+A natural question, repeatedly arising in K\"ahler geometry, is to understand the stability of cscK metrics---possibly with prescribed singularities---under variations of the underlying data, such as small deformations of the complex structure or perturbations of the K\"ahler (or twisting) class.
+This viewpoint goes back to the deformation theory of LeBrun--Simanca and has since been developed in many directions, including variational and analytic approaches and gluing constructions; see for instance \cite{LeBrunSimanca94,Tosatti10,Donaldson2012,KZ, PTT23, BJT, PT26} and the references therein.
+In the present setting, we prove a finite-energy openness theorem for the relative weighted twisted K-energy under perturbations of the singular twist class.

 It is natural to work with the \emph{relative} (i.e.\ $T^\C$-invariant) version of the weighted twisted K-energy.
 Indeed, as in the classical cscK problem, the vanishing of the (weighted twisted) Futaki character is a necessary condition for the existence of critical points.
-Following Calabi's extremal modification, one introduces the weighted twisted extremal function $\ell^{\mathrm{ext}}_{\omega,v,\mathrm{w},\chi}$ and the associated relative functional
+The relative theory uses Calabi's extremal modification: one introduces the weighted twisted extremal function $\ell^{\mathrm{ext}}_{\omega,\mathrm{v},\mathrm{w},\chi}$ and the associated relative functional

-so that the corresponding Futaki obstruction vanishes and $\cM^\mathrm{rel}_{v,\mathrm{w},\chi}$ is $T^\C$-invariant.
-We refer to Subsection~\ref{subsec:futaki} for the precise definitions and further discussion. \begin{mainthm}[Openness of coercivity for mixed cusp and conic singularities, see Theorem \ref{thm:coeropen0}] Fix smooth weights $v,\mathrm{w}\in C^\infty(\ft^\vee)$ with $v,\mathrm{w}>0$ on the (normalized) moment polytope $P$.
+so that the corresponding Futaki obstruction vanishes and $\cM^\mathrm{rel}_{\mathrm{v},\mathrm{w},\chi}$ is $T^\C$-invariant.
+We refer to Subsection~\ref{subsec:futaki} for the precise definitions and further discussion. \begin{mainthm}[Openness of coercivity for mixed cusp and conic singularities, see Theorem \ref{thm:coeropen0}] Fix smooth weights $\mathrm{v},\mathrm{w}\in C^\infty(\ft^\vee)$ with $\mathrm{v},\mathrm{w}>0$ on the (normalized) moment polytope $P$.
 Let $D=\sum_{i=1}^k D_i + \sum_{j=k+1}^N (1-\alpha_j)D_j$ be a simple normal crossing divisor, and consider the twist class $\chi = 2\pi[D]$.

 Assume that there exist $\delta > 0, A \in \R$ such that

 for all $\varphi \in \cET(X, \omega)$ with $\enE(\f)= 0$.
 Then, for any $\hat{\delta} < \delta$, there exist $\hat{A} \in \R$ and a neighborhood $\mathcal{U}$ of $\boldsymbol{\alpha}=(0,\dots,0,\alpha_{k+1},\dots,\alpha_N)\in [0,1]^N$ such that